Particular/Workshop/exercises/02 - Publish-Subscribe.md

 In this exercise you'll create a new event called `OrderSubmittedEvent`.
 That event will be published by `SubmitOrderHandler` in the `Divergent.Sales` project.

-**1)** Compile the application to retrieve all NuGet packages.
+**1)** Compile the application to restore all NuGet packages.

 **2)** Have a look at the following classes: `Customer` in the `Divergent.Customers.Data.Models`, `Order` and `Product` in the `Divergent.Sales.Data.Models`.

-**3)** In the `Divergent.Sales.Messages` project, in the directory `Events` add a new class called `OrderSubmittedEvent.cs`.
-The class should have three properties with public setters and getters: id of the order, id of the customer and the list of product ids.
+**3)** In the `Divergent.Sales.Messages` project, in the directory `Events`, add a new class called `OrderSubmittedEvent.cs`.
+The class should have three properties with public setters and getters: id of the order, id of the customer, and the list of product ids.

 ```
 namespace Divergent.Sales.Messages.Events